rreed/polyglot/README.md

 19. How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?
 (Elm)
 20. Find the sum of the digits in the number 100!
 (Elixir)
 21. Find the sum of all amicable numbers less than 10000.
 (R)
+22. Find the sum of all "name scores" in a provided file.
+(Bash)